denten-courses/metaphor-media/README.md

 - Kenneth Burke, "Four Master Tropes" in *A Grammar of Motives*
 - Roman Jakobson, "Two Aspects of Language and Two Types of Disturbances"
-- Lacan' "The Agency of the Letter in the Unconscious or Reason Since Freud"
+- Lacan's "The Agency of the Letter in the Unconscious or Reason Since Freud"

 ### Week 10